SE-Group-Projects/Smart-Helmet/DevReadMe.md

 ## Folder Structure For the Developers

-This is the folder structure you will invovled in your development
+This is the folder structure you will invovled in your development If you add or change any folder file please blog it in here or your development roadmap

 - Hardware Developments